Ouranosinc/raven/docs/source/dev_guide.rst

 Bulk refresh all notebooks output
 ---------------------------------

+This automated refresh only works for notebooks that passed ``make test-notebooks`` above.
+For those that failed, manually starting a local Jupyter server and refresh them manually.

 Asume the ``raven`` conda env has already been created and is up-to-date and raven-wps has been installed with ``make develop``.